marcmylemans/marcmylemans.github.io/_posts/2024-01-16-HomeLabAutomation.md

 # Understanding the Prerequisites:

 Before diving into the Hyper-V Automation Project, it's essential to understand the basics of creating and managing Hyper-V VM templates.
-For newcomers or those looking to refresh their knowledge, I recommend checking out my previous post: Creating Hyper-V VM Templates.
+For newcomers or those looking to refresh their knowledge, I recommend checking out my previous post: [My New Home Lab Journey](https://mylemans.online/posts/NewHomeLab/).
 This guide will give you a solid foundation and ensure you're well-prepared to make the most of the automation project.

 # Automate Your Hyper-V Environment: